US senators say social media letting algorithms 'run wild'

 Senator Richard Blumenthal, a Democrat, agreed with Mr Schatz that algorithms are running wild - but added "they are running wild in secrecy".

-Mr Blumenthal and Senator Marsha Blackburn wrote YouTube's CEO this month, raising concerns that YouTube "recommendation mechanism continues to actively and automatically push sensitive videos involving children".
+Mr Blumenthal and Senator Marsha Blackburn wrote YouTube's CEO this month, raising concerns that YouTube's "recommendation mechanism continues to actively and automatically push sensitive videos involving children".

 A number of senators from both parties are working on legislation to commission a US$95 million five-year National Institute of Health research initiative to investigate the impact of tech on kids, Senator Ed Markey said.